connorskees/connorskees.github.io/content/blog/python-leetcode.md

 ##### Reminding yourself with static types

 Modern versions of python support pretty robust optional static typing.
 These types are ignored at runtime, but can be useful if you're coming from a strongly-typed language for helping to lay out your thoughts.
 Writing down the function signature and noting that it returns an int or a bool or an array can be really helpful in not getting off track and returning the wrong value.
-For example if the function asks for the top 2 values, but you misread it and go to return only the max value, the interviewer would be able to stop you when you confirm the return type of `int` rather than `List[int]`/`tuple[int, int]`.
+For example if the function asks for the top 2 values, but you misread it and go to return only the max value, the interviewer would be able to stop you when you confirm the return type of `int` rather than `list[int]`/`tuple[int, int]`.

 Using static types in python also generally tends to impress interviewers, and demonstrates a good understanding of the language.
+Python static typing supports pretty complex behavior like generics, literals, and dependent types, but generally just knowing the how to type the base builtin types like `str`, `int`, `list[..]`, `tuple[..]`, and `dict[..]` is more than enough.

 ##### Sentinel values with `math.inf`